maciejb2k/chronlife/README.md

 Maybe I'm weird, but I enjoy getting my hands dirty with CSS.

+## Hotwire (Turbo + Stimulus)

+This application is my first take on Turbo (I've used Stimulus before, so it's not that big deal).
+I haven't used the Turbo features in the whole project, but only in a few places, where the application required some interactivity, like the comments section and reactions for disease statuses, friend requests, some of the forms and flash messages.

 ## Features

 Below is a list of features that I've already implemented or I'm planning to implement in the future.